-WWW.TERRAFORCE.COM

-Visit the web site for your closest supplier or call TERRAFORCE on (021) 465 1907 | Email: info@terraforce.com

-BUILDING CONSTRUCTION PROPERTY DEVELOPMENT RETAINING WALLS & FLOORING SOLUTIONS

-Tailor-made flooring solutions

-WHEN it comes to industrial and commercial environments, one misstep can lead to costly repercussions.
+WWW.TERRAFORCE.COM Visit the web site for your closest supplier or call TERRAFORCE on (021) 465 1907 | Email: info@terraforce.com BUILDING CONSTRUCTION PROPERTY DEVELOPMENT RETAINING WALLS & FLOORING SOLUTIONS Tailor-made flooring solutions WHEN it comes to industrial and commercial environments, one misstep can lead to costly repercussions.
 This is especially true when it comes to flooring systems, where the right choice can mean the difference between seamless operations and constant headaches.

-Correct partnering is critical for success

-Partnering with a specialist flooring company isn't just an option; it's a necessity.
+Correct partnering is critical for success Partnering with a specialist flooring company isn't just an option; it's a necessity.
 Technical Finishes has a track record spanning over three decades in the manufacture of specialist industrial flooring systems.

-Whether it's providing chemical-resistant coatings for automotive manufacturing or HACCP-certified screeds for food and beverage facilities, Technical Finishes has proven its ability to deliver results.

-A comprehensive range of products

-What sets Technical Finishes apart is not just their expertise, but also their comprehensive range of specialist epoxy, polyurethane, and cementitious flooring solutions tailored to meet specific industry demands.
+Whether it's providing chemical-resistant coatings for automomanufacturing tive or HACCP-certified screeds for food and facilities, beverage Technical Finishes has proven its ability to deliver results.
+A comprehensive range of products What sets Technical Finishes apart is not just their expertise, but also their comprehensive range of specialist epoxy, polyurethane, and cementitious flooring solutions tailored to meet specific industry demands.
 From durable, thin-film epoxy and polyurethane coatings to heavy-duty systems capable of withstanding the rigours of industrial use, their offering ensures that there's a solution for every need.

-Installation expertise is key

-When it comes to the installation of specialist flooring systems, the importance of appointing an approved applicator cannot be overstated.
-While the quality of the flooring materials is undoubtedly crucial, the expertise and precision of the applicator play an equally important role in ensuring the success and longevity of the flooring system.
+Installation expertise is key When it comes to the installation of specialist flooring systems, the importance of appointing an approved applicator cannot be overstated.
+While the quality of the flooring materials is undoubtedly crucial, the expertise and precision of the applicator play an equally important role in ensuring the success and longevity of the flooring system. entrusting and beverage facilities, pharmaceutical giants, breweries, wineries, and more.
+From the sterile confines of laboratories to the bustling floors of international airports, Technical Finishes has left a mark of excellence.
+In a landscape where every decision counts, choosing the right flooring partner is non-negotiable.
+Technical Finishes not only offer solutions; they offer peace of mind.
+With a reputation built on quality, and commitment, they ensure success from the ground up.
+When the foundation of your enterprise is at stake, contact Technical Finishes for tailor-made specialist flooring solutions.
+For more information, contact Technical Finishes: Tel: +27 11 822 7242 / +27 31 705 7733 / +27 21 535 4455 / +27 41 451 3944, E-mail: infotf@saint-gobain. com, Website: www. technicalfinishes.com he daily dell MEAT PROCESSING PLANTS / COLD ROOM STORAGE / HATCHERIES WINERIES / BREWERIES / RESTAURANTS / INDUSTRIAL KITCHENS WET-AND-DRY FOOD PROCESSING / BUTCHERIES / BOTTLING PLANTS

-By entrusting the

-and beverage facilities, pharmaceutical me giants, breweries, wineries, and more.
-From on the sterile confines of the laboratories to the bustling floors of international airports, Technical Finishes has left a mark of excellence. the In a landscape the sterile confines of the sterile tional airports are confined to the sterile confines of the laboratories to the bustling floors of international airports are confined to the sterile confines of the sterile confines of

-where every decision counts, choosing the

-right flooring partner is non-negotiable.

-Technical Finishes not only offer solutions;

-they offer peace of mind.
-With a reputation built on quality,

-and commitment, they

-ensure success from the ground up.
-When

-the foundation of your

-enterprise is at stake,

-e contact Technical Finishes for tailor-made specialist flooring solutions.

-For more information, contact Technical Finishes: Tel: +27 11 822 7242 / +27 31 705 7733 / +27 21 535 4455 / +27 41 451 3944, E-mail: infotf@saint-gobain. com, Website: www. technicalfinishes.com

 LONG-LIFE FLOORING - keeps your produce fresher and safer for longer Leaders in specialist epoxy and polyurethane flooring for the food and beverage industry.

 Our Polyscreed range of specialist flooring solutions have been designed to withstand the most stringent environmental conditions typical of various food and beverage processing areas.
 With added silver ion technology, our floors will help keep your produce fresher and safer from bacteria for longer.